-Posting #FAPT07-23
+Posting #FAPT02-24

-School of Engineering Faculty of Science and Engineering Part-Time.
-Term
+School of Nursing Faculty of Human and Health Sciences Wood Innovation Design Centre, Prince George Part-Time, Term

-The University of Northern British Columbia (UNBC) invites applications for a sessional instructor position in the School of Engineering for the Spring 2024 semester.
+The University of Northern British Columbia (UNBC) invites applications for one (1) sessional instructor position as Lab Facilitator in the School of Nursing for the May 2024 semester.
 As an institution committed to the fostering of an inclusive and transformative learning environment, UNBC values high quality and growth in both teaching and scholarship.